buhlergroup/qa-engineer-challenge-01/README.md

    npm start
    # Apllication will be available at `http://localhost:3000`.

-### Possibility 3: Using Docker or Podman with Docker / Podman Compose
+### Using Docker or Podman with Docker / Podman Compose
 1. Make sure you have Docker installed on your machine.
 2. Clone the repository:
    ```bash